anjakuchenbecker/anjakuchenbecker.github.io/_posts/2020-6-20-Project-Presentation-Smart-Home-Solution-Part-1.md

 1. The integrated motion detection flooded me with e-mails (with attached camera pictures) the whole day.
 Most time the reason was the change of the brightness (sun vs shadows or darkness vs headlights coming from cars or bicycles).
 Checking such e-mails and delete 99% of them makes no fun.
 Also tweaking the camera settings (exclude specific areas from motion detection or reducing the sensitivity) did not lead to the desired result.
 2. I've started directly with two different camera vendors (indoor / outdoor) therefore I had to handle two (buggy and slow) native smartphone apps.
 On top of that, when leaving or coming home I had to start each app and turn on or off motion detection... in total for seven cameras.
 Also no fun, time consuming ceremony, believe me.

 That was the time when I've started to develop my own web based application which runs in an usual browser regardless of the operating system.
-And since I'm heavily interested in Machine Learning the first goal was also to combine my low end WLAN cameras with an object detection model that is able to detect persons on pictures.
+And since I'm heavily interested in Machine Learning the first goal was also to combine my low-end WLAN cameras with an object detection model that is able to detect persons on pictures.
 I'm not interested in getting informed when the neighbor's cats cross my cameras view.

-My boy friend was the "end customer" and "tester" to ensure that the application is easy to handle.
+My boyfriend was the "end customer" and "tester" to ensure that the application is easy to handle.
 Little by little I've integrated more and more devices that are running at my home.
 All stuff is controlled in one web app, no need to open any additional native vendor application.

 I'm not yet finished - there are still items on my todo list to enhance the functionality and integrate more devices ;-)

 # Screenshots
-Because images says more than a thousand words let's start with screenshots.
+Because images say more than a thousand words let's start with screenshots.
 Please note that I have blackened the parts containing sensitive information and pictures from my cameras.

 ## Dashboard - Camera